 Already a water-scarce region, the six-year conflict in Yemen has severely impacted the country's water infrastructure, leaving 18 million people in urgent need of WASH assistance [UN].
 With your support, our team have been rehabilitating wells in rural Yemen, converting them to solar-powered wells to supply clean drinking water to vulnerable and displaced families round-the-clock.

-Now, we are launching our biggest ever water project in the country, which will provide 1.7 million people in the Aden and Lahj Governorates with clean water piped directly into their homes.
-We aim to complete this project by July 2021, but we need your support.
+Now, we are launching our biggest ever water project in the country, which will provide 1.7 million people in the Aden and Lahj Governorates with clean water piped directly into their homes and we need your support.

 This article will explain the current situation in Aden, how its existing water infrastructure works, how the conflict has impacted the water supply in Aden, what our intervention is and, finally, how your support can change the lives of 1.7 million people.